K&J Magnetics mascot, Joe Magneato

 • I do not want to put my credit card info online.
 Is there some other way I can pay?

 We take every measure possible to ensure that your online transaction with us is secure.
-You can read more about this on our Security page.
+You can read more about this on our security policies page.
 If you still prefer not to order online, there are other ways to place an order with us.
-See our Ordering/Shipping page for more details.
+See our order and shipping info page for more details.

 • Plating Questions